 Golczewski: First of all, Jewish and non-Jewish history really are interwoven, even if representatives of both sides often try to portray their respective turf as "unsullied" by the other.
 In the linguistic (Yiddish), cultural (clothing), and religious (Hasidim and Pentecostal) fields, we can see developments that traverse and run parallel to these ostensible boundaries.
 For this reason, Jewish history is by no means always a history of persecution.
-It is also a history of religious and non-religious development, cultural transfer, economics, modernisation, Socialism, and nationalism.
-In addition, all categorisations of historical sub-disciplines are artificially created in order to overcome complexity.
-They should be consciously broken down without being removed fully so as to highlight this fact.
-However, if one assumes that East European History and Jewish Studies stand in opposition to one another - which one shouldn't, since each is an integral part of the other - then Jewish Studies allows normal historians of Eastern Europe to understand the intellectual and material development within the Jewish segment of society, a development that we often know only from the perspective of the gentile community (and that is warped accordingly) or from the point of view of atypical "frontier crossers".
+It is also a history of religious and non-religious development, cultural transfer, economics, modernisation, socialism, and nationalism.
+In addition, all categorisations of historical sub-disciplines have been constructed artificially in order to overcome complexity.
+They should be consciously broken down without being removed completely so as to highlight this fact.
+However, if one assumes that east European History and Jewish Studies stand in opposition to one another - which one shouldn't, since each is an integral part of the other - then Jewish Studies allows general historians of eastern Europe to understand the intellectual and material development within the Jewish population, a development that we often know only from the perspective of the gentile community (and that is warped accordingly) or from the point of view of atypical "frontier crossers".
 The autonomy of the inside perspective often comes up short.
-This makes it possible to grasp the difference between the way the Jews saw themselves and the way they were perceived by others and thus contributes to analysis of the conflict and to a basis of mutual understanding.
+This makes it possible to grasp the difference between the way the Jews understood themselves and the way they were perceived by others and thus contributes to the analysis of the conflict and to a basis for getting along with one another.

-Guesnet: Since I regard neither East European History, nor Jewish Studies as independent academic disciplines with a specific set of methods, I can't say much about this issue - except, perhaps, that in most cases it is difficult to think of the one in comprehensive terms without the other.
+Guesnet: Since I regard neither east European History, nor Jewish Studies as independent academic disciplines with a specific set of methods, I cannot say much about this issue - except, perhaps, that in most cases it is difficult to think of the one in comprehensive terms without the other.

-Lipphardt: I'm not of the opinion that the history of the East European Jews "has always been a history of persecution".
-Certainly, it has always been a history of a minority that has suffered from discrimination more than other Eastern European minorities (except for the Sinti and Roma) and frequently from persecution.
+Lipphardt: I' m not of the opinion that the history of the east European Jewry "has always been a history of persecution".
+Certainly, it has always been a history of a minority - a minority that has suffered from discrimination more than other east European minorities (except for the Sinti and Roma) and frequently from persecution.
 But despite the Holocaust, it should not be reduced to this.
-As minority history, it is a history of relationships, but it also stands on its own.
-It is also a history of Jewish self-empowerment, everyday Jewish life, and a separate Jewish cultural heritage - in interaction with its surroundings.
+As minority history, it is a history of relationships, a Beziehungsgeschichte, but it also stands on its own.
+It is also a history of Jewish self-empowerment, Jewish everyday life, and a separate Jewish culture - in interaction with its surroundings.

-However, to return to the actual question: Since the end of the Cold War, East European History has developed or adapted an entire repertoire of research angles that have great potential for research into East European Jewish history: empire and border studies, multi-ethnic urban history, and the concept of neighbourhood.
-The sensitisation to spatial connections and local references, which accompanied the spatial turn in East European History, can also be seen increasingly in the field of Jewish Studies in relation to Eastern Europe.
-The concept of lifeworlds, as developed by Heiko Haumann, also offers exciting starting points for Jewish Studies.
+But to return to the actual question: since the end of the Cold War, eastern European history has developed or adapted an entire repertoire of analytical concepts that have great potential for research into east European Jewish history: empire and border studies, multi-ethnic urban history, and the concept of neighbourhood.
+The sensitisation to spatial connections and local references, which accompanied the spatial turn in east European history, can also be seen increasingly in the field of Jewish Studies in relation to eastern Europe.
+The concept of lifeworlds, as developed by Heiko Haumann, also offers exciting points of contact for Jewish Studies.